fss1/ntp_checker/README.md

 The javascript alternative works and was added to 0.0.58
 `<body onload="javascript:setTimeout(function(){ location.reload(); },5000);">`

-### Restricting alerts by requiring two successive warnings for the same server
+#### Restricting alerts by requiring two successive warnings for the same server

-It was found that on just an odd occasion a server may not respond.
-By creating a warning_from_last_run file, state from the previous check can be maintained.
+It was found that on odd occasions a server, or the network, may not respond.
+By creating a last_run_badhosts.txt file (0.0.61), state from the previous check can be maintained.
 The name string was modified for easy regex `>server_name_or_IP<` as this could be hostname or IP and could have been incorrectly formatted in the server list.
-Alerts will only be sent if the same server name errors on two successive runs.
+In a future release, alerts will only be sent if the same server name errors on two successive runs.
+The alert send event will be added to the warnings log.
+Parsing the warnings log will be used to check if an alert has already been sent.
+Previous Warnings Exist page will be modified to add alert status.